OloriAsabi/latifa-12/README.md

 - 👋 Hi, I’m @latifa-12
-- 👀 I’m interested in JavaScript and web development
+- 👀 I’m interested in mobile web app development
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning react.js
-- 💞️ I’m looking to collaborate on any web development project
+- 💞️ I’m looking to collaborate on any mobile web development project
 - 📫 How to reach me http://linkedin.com/in/latifat-oduntan-93b25b1a1